hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 {
     var friendsCursor = Spark.runtimeCollection("playerFriends").find({ "playerId" : Spark.getPlayer().getPlayerId(), "status" : "accepted", "group" : group  });
 }
-// once we have the cursor, we want to take some data out of the doc, as we only need the name and playerId // var friendsList = [];
+// once we have the cursor, we want to take some data out of the doc because we only need the name and playerId // var friendsList = [];
 while ( friendsCursor.hasNext())
 {